Attorney Client Confidentiality: Everything You Need to Know

 In the simplest terms possible, attorney-client confidentiality is a set of rules that preserve the confidential nature of communication between attorneys and their clients.
 These rules prevent lawyers from sharing the secrets of their clients, as well as prohibiting others from attempting to force them to do so.

 If you need help with attorney-client confidentiality, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.